 Contract for the use of federal land so that the utility can develop a renewable energy project for utility use.
 The project can be rate-based to serve all of the utility's customers, or can be used to meet the utility's renewable portfolio standard requirement.
 The prime contract is some type of real property instrument such as an easement, lease, or license.

 If more than one utility serves your site, fair consideration must be given to each serving utility before moving forward with a contract.

 Enhanced Use Leases

-If an agency is authorized to enter into an enhanced use lease (EUL) and owns under-utilized land or buildings with the potential for renewable energy development, it may allow a utility or third-party developer to use the property for the development of renewable energy projects.
+If an agency is authorized to enter into an enhanced use lease (EUL) and owns under-utilized land or buildings with the potential for renewable energy development, it may allow a utility or third-party developer to use the property for the development of energy projects.

 Under an EUL, the utility or third-party developer pays a "rental" fee to the agency in the form of cash or an in-kind consideration—most likely a renewable energy project, renewable energy, or RECs produced from the renewable energy project.